ScilifelabDataCentre/dds_cli/docs/installation.rst

 4. Open a browser and go to the PyPI `"Download files" page <https://pypi.org/project/dds-cli/#files>`_

-   1. In the "Source Distribution" section, click "view hashes"
+   1. In the "Built Distribution" section, click "view hashes"
    2. Copy the *Hash digest* for the SHA256 *Algorithm*

 5. In the terminal, verify that the copied hash (step 4) matches the generated hash (step 3) by running